Want the Best Results From AI? Ask a Human

 These bias-induced situations can have serious business consequences.
 When AI was being used in back-office applications, the chance of bias creeping in was limited, and so was the potential damage.
 Now AI is being used extensively both in management decision support and customer-facing applications.
 Companies risk damaging people’s reputations and lives, making strategic wrong turns, offending customers, and losing sales.
 And the cost of AI mistakes — whether they come from bias or flat-out error based on unreliable data or faulty algorithms — is rising.

 The lesson here is that AI systems, for all their amazing powers, still need continuous human intervention to stay out of trouble and do their best work.
+Indeed, companies are finding that they get the most out of investments in AI and other automation tools when they think in terms of humans and machines working together, rather than dividing work between humans and machines and letting the machines operate independently.

 Topics